-(Our church had no services today in the building due to the Coronavirus (COVID-19), so we watched the sermon online, as the church gather in smaller venues throughout our area.
+(Our church had no services today in the building due to the Coronavirus (COVID-19), so we watched the sermon online, as the church gathers in smaller venues throughout our area.
 Our pastor preached from Psalm 90.
 You may view or listen to that message here.
 This Life Over Coffee podcast is my sermon notes from our pastor’s message.)

 You may want to read: